mozilla/telemetry-dashboard/README.md

           npm install http-server -g
           # now visit localhost:8080 in your browser to see the page

-Permalink buttons (in the top right hand corner of the main dashboards) will not work when running the site on local servers.
+Shortlink buttons (in the top right hand corner of the main dashboards) will not work when running the site on local servers.
 This is because they are shortened with bit.ly, which doesn't allow local links.

 ### Submitting pull requests for the dashboard